 I was born in Atlanta, Georgia and grew up in Moses Lake, Washington.
-Then I came to Utah to attend school and ended up staying.
+Then I came to Utah to attend school and ended up staying for a few decades before moving to Alaska.
 Books have always been an important part of my life.
 I remember writing self-illustrated storybooks at my grandparent’s house when I was in elementary school (none of those made it to publication for many good reasons) and attending my first writer’s conference when I was in third grade.

 Another big part of my early life was swimming.
 I swam for the Big Bend Manta Rays, the Moses Lake Manta Rays, Moses Lake High School, and Brigham Young University.
+(I still hold MLHS’s school record for the 100 yard breaststroke.)
 In addition to swimming, I studied Political Science and English at BYU.

-Now I’m a busy mom of twin toddlers.
+Now I’m a busy mom with three young children.
 I still love to read and I also love to write.
 I’m usually reading a couple books at once and working on multiple writing projects too.
 Other than that, my life is pretty ordinary.
 I’m grateful for that.
 I’ll let the characters in my books have all the adventures.

 A little mystery, a little history, a little romance, and a lot of action, adventure, and suspense.
 Primarily, I write to entertain.
-I also hope my books will teach readers something new about history or about life (anything from the wisdom of wearing your seatbelt to the truth that it’s never too late to change).
+I also hope my books will teach readers something new about history or about life.
 My novels usually take place during wartime, so there is some violence, but it’s not gory or excessive.
 I keep the language and romance family-friendly.
-My goal is for my writing to be thrilling, clean, and uplifting.
+I try to make my writing thrilling, clean, and uplifting.